karlhulme/sengi/workspaces/sengi-engine/readme.md

-getDocTypeNameFromPluralName | `docTypePluralName: string` | Returns the singular doc type name for the given plural name, or null if not found. getDocTypePluralNameFromName | `docTypeName: string` | Returns the plural doc type name for the given singular name, or null if not found. getEnumTypeItems | `(fullyQualifiedEnumTypeName: string): RuntimeEnumTypeItem[]|null` | Returns the list of items that are defined within the given enum type. getDocTypeAsGraphQL | `(props: GetDocTypeAsGraphQLProps): string` | Returns a set of GraphQL types and inputs for the named doc type and set of role types. createDocument | `props: CreateDocumentProps` | Creates a new document using a doc type constructor.
+getDocTypeNameFromPluralName | `docTypePluralName: string` | Returns the singular doc type name for the given plural name, or null if not found. getDocTypePluralNameFromName | `docTypeName: string` | Returns the plural doc type name for the given singular name, or null if not found. getEnumTypeItems | `(fullyQualifiedEnumTypeName: string): RuntimeEnumTypeItem[]|null` | Returns the list of items that are defined within the given enum type. getEnumTypeItemAsGraphQL | `(): string` | Returns a GraphQL type that represents an item from an enum. getDocTypeAsGraphQL | `(props: GetDocTypeAsGraphQLProps): string` | Returns a set of GraphQL types and inputs for the named doc type and set of role types. createDocument | `props: CreateDocumentProps` | Creates a new document using a doc type constructor.
 Returns `{ isNew }`. deleteDocument | `props: DeleteDocumentProps` | Deletes an existing document.
 Returns `{ isDeleted }`.